modlee-ai/modlee/docs/README.md

 ## Introduction
 Modlee is a machine learning tool that **documents** experiments for reproduciblity and **recommends** neural network models suited for a particular dataset.
 Modlee bypasses costly machine learning experimentation by recommending performant models based on prior experiments.
-Built on top of MLFlow, Modlee documents traditional experiment assets (model checkpoints, (hyper)parameters, performance metrics) and meta-features for [meta-learning](https://ieeexplore.ieee.org/abstract/document/9428530).
+Modlee documents traditional experiment assets (model checkpoints, (hyper)parameters, performance metrics) and meta-features for [meta-learning](https://ieeexplore.ieee.org/abstract/document/9428530).
 Based on these meta-features from prior experiments, Modlee recommends a neural network model matched to a new task.

 ## Installation